inkdropapp/docs/src/app/faq/page.md

 ## What platforms does Inkdrop run on?

-Inkdrop is available for macOS 10.11.4 (El Capitan) or later, Windows 8.1 or later, and Ubuntu Linux 18.04 or later.
+Inkdrop is available for macOS 10.13 or later, Windows 8.1 or later, and Ubuntu Linux 18.04 or later.
-Mobile app is also available for iOS 13+ and Android 8.0+.
+Mobile app is also available for iOS 15.6+ and Android 14.0+.

 ## Can I sync my data with DropBox, GoogleDrive, etc?